divonlan/genozip/docs/genocat.rst

    | *Note*: Multiple ``-s`` arguments may be specified - this is equivalent to chaining their samples with a comma separator in a single argument.
    |

 .. option:: -G, --drop-genotypes.
 Output the data without the samples and FORMAT column.
+No other fields (such as AF, AC) are updated.

           |